jsam/fastrand_fields/README.md

-# Fast random fields
+# Faster random fields

-Package to randomly generate fields such as funny usernames.
+Package to randomly generate fields such as funky usernames.

 * Suitable for fast microservices (no I/O operations).
+* No external dependencies